 Academics

-Some residents, about 20%, join a medical school faculty in a clinical educator role.
+Many residents, about 25%, join a medical school faculty.
 In this role, some emphasize clinical care while others become involved in medical school or residency education and administration.
 A role as a member of a clinical research team is also possible.
+This can be accomplished through a combined research fellowship and instructorship position where about 80% time is devoted to research training and about 20% time is dedicated to clinical and teaching responsibilities.

 Research training